corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/manual.md

 The `<SALT>` and `<PASSPHRASE>` must match those used above and specified in the Corda deployment configuration.

-The DDL generated should be reviewed and then executed against the database.
+12. Review the DDL files generated and then execute against the database.

 ## RBAC Roles

-A post-install job normally creates three default RBAC roles for the Corda API.
+By default, a post-install job normally creates three default RBAC roles for the Corda API.
-Automatic creation of these RBAC roles can be disabled as follows:
+To create the roles manually, do the following:
+1. Set the following override in the deployment configuration to disable the automatic creation:

 ```yaml
 bootstrap: